-Fuel level warning light "■"
+Fuel level warning light " This warning light comes on w

-This warning light comes on when the fuel level drops below approximately 3.4 L (0.90 US gal) (0.75 Imp.gal).
+This warning light comes on when the fuel level drops below approximately 3.5 L (0.92 US gal) (0.77 Imp.gal).
 When this occurs, refuel as soon as possible.